YolandaXiao/AZtools/README.md

 If you are using IntelliJ IDEA, be sure to add AZtools/AZtools/lib and all subdirectories (as "Classes") as modules by going to File->Project Structure->Project Settings->Modules and clicking on the green "+" symbol.

 Ensure that the paths specified in Globs.java match your system's environment.

+Change the port which is specified in AZtools/src/main/resources/application.properties.
+Default port is 8092.

 ## Contact